Topl/brambl-cli/microsite/docs/cli-reference/wallet-mode.md

                            Name of the fellowship. (mandatory) --template-name <value>  Name of the template. (mandatory) --interaction <value>    Interaction from where we are sending the funds from
+Command: wallet add-secret [options]
+Add a secret to the wallet
+  --walletdb <value>       Wallet DB file. (mandatory) --secret <value>         Secret to be encoded. (mandatory) --digest <value>         Digest algorithm used to encode the secret. (mandatory)
+Command: wallet get-preimage [options]
+Get a preimage from the wallet
+  --walletdb <value>       Wallet DB file. (mandatory) --digest-text <value>    Digest text to query for preimage. (mandatory) --digest <value>         Digest algorithm used to encode the secret. (mandatory)
 Command: wallet import-vks [options]
 Import verification key
   -k, --keyfile <value>    The key file.